An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Current approaches to solve binary games

-The problem is tackled from a related angle by \cite{Fuller_2016_minimum_disequilibrium}; they propose a \emph{minimum disequilibrium} model.
-They define disequilibrium as the difference between the pay-off in the socially optimal outcome and the individually optimal decision, summed over all players.
+A similar problem is tackled by \cite{Fuller_2017}; they propose a \emph{minimum disequilibrium} model, defining disequilibrium as the difference between the pay-off in the socially optimal outcome and the individually optimal decision, summed over all players.
 That is, they seek to minimize the aggregated opportunity costs for all market participants from following the instructions of a social planner.
 The authors relate the MD model both to the results obtained by a social planner and to the model proposed by \cite{Gabriel_2013_DCMLCP}.

-One recent article focuses on solving integral Nash-Cournot games \citep{Todd_2014_equilibrium_in_integers} and provides an efficient algorithm to obtain equilibria.
-The method does not employ a relaxation but still converges to integer equilibria under plausible conditions.
-However, this method works very well for a specific integer game with no constraints, and the algorithm is not applicable to the broad class of binary constrained games considered in this paper.
+One alternative recent method to tackle binary equilibrium problems focuses on solving integral Nash-Cournot games \citep{Todd_2014_equilibrium_in_integers} and provides an efficient algorithm to obtain equilibria.
+This method works very well for a specific integer game with no constraints, but the algorithm is not applicable to the broad class of binary-constrained games considered in this paper.